ATeXTeam/ATeXTeam/README.md

 # ATeXTeam
-This is a happy friendly team  of open-source developers
+This is a happy friendly team  of open-source beginner developers

 here people make many repositries and upgrade them

+we make many tools and game by programming which are open-source.

 ## **People**